 - Porcelains for crowns and veneers

-- Metal alloys made of mostly gold with a little bit of platinum for hardness
+- In select cases gold with a little bit of platinum for hardness

 - Plastics/acrylics and resins that are monomer free.
 Many people don’t realize that this is possible.